Install PyPy runtime (one-time)

 shannot setup

-shannot setup # Install runtime
+shannot setup runtime # Install runtime

-shannot setup --force # Force reinstall
+shannot setup runtime --force # Force reinstall

-shannot setup --status # Check if installed
+shannot setup runtime --status # Check if installed

-shannot setup --remove # Remove installed runtime
+shannot setup runtime --remove # Remove installed runtime

-shannot setup --quiet # Suppress progress output
+shannot setup runtime --quiet # Suppress progress output

 shannot run